 - Attending the Global Climate Strike and partially losing my voice…

 - Taking an Upcycling Sewing Workshop with Agnes LDN

-- Paddle-boarding and picking up litter with Plastic Patrol
+- Paddle-boarding and picking up litter with Planet Patrol

 - Chairing a panel on Sustainability at Arbor-etum